-- Ans. entitled, formative - (f) Infer two reasons why fees are not charged in government colleges. - Ans.
-One reason is that this encourages poor students to complete their schooling.
-It also attracts them to study ahead and better their prospects.

-- (g) In what ways is poverty a hindrance for educational attainment for many students?
+- Ans.
+One reason is that this encourages poor students to complete their education.
+It also attracts them to study ahead and better their prospects. - (g) In what ways is poverty a hindrance for educational attainment for many students?
 Write your answer with reference to paragraph 3. - Ans.
-Poor students often face discrimination and are denied admission or are harassed.
-They sometimes cannot afford textbooks, and later on find it difficult to get jobs.
+Students from 'lower castes' often face discrimination and are denied admission or are harassed.
+If not discriminated against, because of poverty, they sometimes cannot afford textbooks, and later on find it difficult to get jobs.
 All this discourages parents from sending their children to school. - (h) For impoverished educated youngsters, what is the only alternative when they do not get employment? - Ans.
 Impoverished educated youngsters often fall back on the traditional profession of farming when they do not get employment elsewhere. - (i) Select the correct option to complete the following sentence.

-In areas where there is/are

-- children are often denied attendance.
+In areas where there is/arechildren are often denied attendance.

+- (i) discrimination

-- (i) discrimination (ii) poverty
+- (ii) poverty

+- (iii) facilities

-- (iii) facilities (iv) teachers
+- (iv) teachers

-- Ans. (i) discrimination
+Ans. (i) discrimination

 - (j) Select the most suitable theme of the passage from the following.

 - (i) Problems of literacy in India

 - (ii) Literacy in India

 - (iii) Government's efforts to improve literacy

 - (iv) Need for literacy in India

-- Ans. (ii) Literacy in India
+Ans. (ii) Literacy in India